tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 Fujisaki-Okamoto transform {{FO}} {{HHK}} applied.
 ML-KEM satisfies this requirement {{FIPS203}}.

-While it is recommended that implementations avoid reuse of KEM public keys, implementations that do reuse KEM public keys MUST ensure that the number of reuses of a KEM public key abides by any bounds in the specification of the KEM or subsequent security analyses.
-Implementations MUST NOT reuse randomness in the generation of KEM ciphertexts.
+Along with other TLS 1.3 key agreement methods, it is recommended that implementations avoid reuse of ML-KEM keys.
+Implementations MUST NOT reuse randomness in the generation of ML-KEM ciphertexts.

 ## Binding properties